CEP-Comwell/proxmox_addons/README.md

 **Quick Start:**
 1. Review [Fabric_bootstrap.md](Fabric_bootstrap.md) for prerequisites and setup steps.
-2. Configure your environment in `inventory` and `config.yml`.
+2. Configure your environment in `inventory` and `config.yml`, ensuring bridge and overlay assignments match the diagram.
 3. Run the provided playbooks to deploy the fabric.

 **Configuration Options:**
-- Centralized settings in `config.yml`
+- Centralized settings in `config.yml` (see bridge and overlay variables)
 - Per-node and per-site variables in `group_vars/` and `host_vars/`
 - Vault integration for sensitive data